thephpleague/period/api/modifying.md

 ### Period::withDuration($duration)

-Returns a new `TimeRangeMutationInterface` object by updating its duration.
+Returns a new `TimeRangeObject` object by updating its duration.
 Only the excluded endpoint is updated.

 The `$duration` parameter is expressed as a `DateInterval` object.